jstrassmayr/databricks_js_102/DLT - How, when, pros n cons.md

 ## Disadvantages/Limitations
 - [Incremental Refresh](https://docs.databricks.com/en/optimizations/incremental-refresh.html)
   - Incremental refresh for MVs requires your pipeline to be serverless (aka. use a serverless cluster).
+  - Before the refresh is actually done, Databricks runs a cost analysis to identify if changes to data sources require a full or incremental refresh.
+  - Do not use MVs for datasets whose sources "often" experience full refreshes.
+This is especially true for big tables.
+  - Non-deterministic functions, for example, CURRENT_TIMESTAMP, are not supported for incremental refreshes.
-  - Incremental refresh needs you to have the table property 'enableChangeDataFeed' set to true on the source table.
+  - Incremental refresh needs you to have the table property 'delta.enableChangeDataFeed' set to true on the source table.
 E.g. ```ALTER TABLE table1 SET TBLPROPERTIES (delta.enableChangeDataFeed = true);```.
-  - Do not use MVs for datasets whose sources often experience full refreshes aka. changes in all/many rows.
-This is especially true for big tables.
+  - Some query-clauses needs you to have the table property 'delta.enableRowTracking' set to true on the source table.
+See [this list](https://docs.databricks.com/en/optimizations/incremental-refresh.html#support-for-materialized-view-incremental-refresh)
 - MVs do not support identity columns or surrogate keys.
 See [this](https://docs.databricks.com/en/views/materialized.html#limitations).
 - Identity columns are not supported with MVs that are the target of APPLY CHANGES INTO and might be recomputed during updates.
 For this reason, Databricks recommends using identity columns in Delta Live Tables only with streaming tables.
 See [Use identity columns in Delta Lake](https://docs.databricks.com/en/delta/generated-columns.html#identity&language-python).
-- now() and "system"-datetime columns
 - TBD: Late arriving dimensions/Early arriving facts are not a problem for MVs as the runtime notices the update(s) in the dimension and updates the result in the target table.

+> [!WARNING]
+> Materialized views that use expectations are always fully refreshed.
+See [this link](https://docs.databricks.com/en/optimizations/incremental-refresh.html#support-for-materialized-view-incremental-refresh).

 # DLT Streaming Tables
 - Each input record is processed exactly once.
 DLT keeps track of what it already processed.